Order of Protection Frequently Asked Questions

 - It does not matter how much time has passed between when the abuse happened and when you apply for an Order of Protection.
-If the abuser is in jail, you may ask for an order of protection upon his/her release.
+If the abuser is in jail, you may ask for an Order of Protection upon their release.

-- You may be eligible for an Order of Protection whether or not you have reported the abuse to law enforcement, charged are filed, or you participate in a criminal prosecution.
+- You may be eligible for an Order of Protection whether or not you have reported the abuse to law enforcement, charges are filed, or you participate in a criminal prosecution.

-- It does not matter how old the abuser is and where s/he lives for purposes of getting an Order of Protection.
+- It does not matter how old the abuser is and where they live for purposes of getting an Order of Protection.